 Inside the fort was a stair that led to an upper scaffold where defenders could stand and shoot at the enemy through the described loopholes.
 A loophole is a small opening or slot.
-An abatis is a ring of felled trees placed lengthwise over each other, with the boughs pointing outwards or tree
+An abatis is a ring of felled trees placed lengthwise over each other, with the boughs pointing outwards or tree trunks sharpened and buried with points toward the enemy.
+Wicket gates are small doors in a larger door or an opening in a wall or door through which a single person can enter.
+Stockades are robust fences or defensive barriers built around an area.

 [Fort Thicketty] was a strongly fortified Revolutionary post occupied by Loyalist forces, originally built shortly before the beginning of the war as a defense against the Cherokees.
 Wooden fences were built around an area to defend against attack.
 This [fort] was a strong position, well-fortified and abundantly supplied with the munitions of war.
 It had been, for some time, a place or resort for the predatory bands of Tories who had been robbing the Whig families in the adjacent parts of the country.
-178 Colonel Isaac Shelby, leading Patriot forces to attack the fort, stated the "post was made doubly strong by abbetees well-constructed around it."179
+Colonel Isaac Shelby, leading Patriot forces to attack the fort, stated the "post was made doubly strong by abbetees well-constructed around it."